Psalm 146:5-10 (8) or Luke 1:46b-55 (47)

 Prayer of the Day:

-Stir up our hearts, Lord God, to prepare the way of your only Son.
-By his coming nurture our growth as people of repentance and peace; through Jesus Christ, our Savior and Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Stir up the wills of all who look to you, Lord God, and strengthen our faith in your coming, that, transformed by grace, we may walk in your way; through Jesus Christ, our Savior and Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

 David J. Risendal, Pastor